José Burgos: Contributions

 By this time, Burgos had established a reputation as a defender of the native clergy.
 His debates over the rights of native priests had extended to include questions of race and nationalism.
 This reputation would eventually cause him to be implicated in a mutiny in Cavite.

 Secret Society of Reformers

 José Burgos was a member of a confraternity, which met in the Santa Cruz home of Padre Mariano.
 It was presided over by José María Basa, and included Agustín Mendoza, Máximo Paterno, and Ambrosio Rianzares Bautista.
 The group's goal was to seek reforms, listed in Eco de Filipinas, which was published in Madrid.
+He founded the newspaper of La Nacion (The Spanish Nation), this is publication served when the voice of Filipino Propaganda where eager devoted high degree against the Spanish colonizers, however expose to abuse the Liberal Spanish government in Secularism of Insulares y Indios.
+In June 27, 1864, he written in this paper list of Manifesto, was published in Spain and written by an anonymous author called for clerical equity and denounced Spanish prejudices and discrimination towards the Filipinos.